stebr/incubator/ui/tooltip/README.md

 - hideDelay: Delay to hide the tooltip after `hide` is triggered.
 - showDelay: Delay to show the tooltip after `show` is triggered.
 - title: The title to show in the baloon.
-- elm: jQuery selector to make tooltips on.
-If not specified, assumes the element it was called on.
+- selector : If a selector is provided, tooltip objects will be delegated to the specified targets.

 ### Methods
 - update: Updates the `defaults` of the tooltip.
 Arguments: Object